ItsPatrq/minimal-categorized/README.md

     * faicon: FavIcon to be displayed in menu
     * url: URL for href
     * target: target value of \<a> tag

+Structure of `_data/metaData.yml`:
+* author: Site Author name
+* avatar_url: URL for avatar (for about page)
+* lightTheme: Will work in future releases
 * cookies: customize information about site cookies
     * enabled: determine if should show cookies pop-up
     * message: text on cookie pop-up
     * agreeButtonText: text on agree button

-Structure of `_data/metaData.yml`:
-author: Site Author name
-avatar_url: URL for avatar (for about page)
+* show_menu_logo_on_home_page: boolean value determining, if should display logo from "menu_logo" entry in default home page layout
 ## Contributing

 Bug reports and pull requests are welcome on [GitHub](https://github.com/ItsMeaga1n/minimal-categorized).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.